Submitting assignments online

 Submit your work

-You will be able to upload your assignments using the Add draft button.
+Upload your assignment using the Add draft button.

 Files can be uploaded by clicking on the 'Add' button or by dragging and dropping the file into the file area (if your browser is up-to-date).
 It is a required field, so to save this, there must be a file present.